North Carolina Best Places to Retire - A Guide

 North Carolina is one the top states for retirement and active adult retirement communities.
-This fast growing state of almost 8.9 million people offers plenty of outdoor activities, hundreds of best places to retire - from livable cities to quaint harbor towns like Beaufort, and small towns in the mountains like Hendersonville.
+This fast growing state of 9.7 million people (2012) offers plenty of outdoor activities, hundreds of best places to retire - from livable cities to quaint harbor towns like Beaufort, and small towns in the mountains like Hendersonville.
 The Blue Ridge Mountains in the western part of the state offer unparalled scenery and recreation.
 Many new residents are so called "halfbacks" - people from the Northeast who moved to Florida only to become disallusioned, who then move half-way back north to the Carolinas.
 In a 2010 poll North and South Carolina became the most popular places to retire among baby boomers, beating out the traditional leaders, Arizona and Florida.
 Read this article to find out "How North Carolina Overtook Florida as #1 Retirement State".
 This page will acquaint you with some basic facts about what it's like to retire in North Carolina.

 Best retirement communities

 North Carolina offer a combination of coastal beaches, Piedmont cities, and western mountains - so it is sure to have a retirement community for just about everyone.
 Here is a partial list of best retirement towns reviewed at Topretirements (see full list in right column):

 The North Carolina climate is characterized as humid sub-tropical.
 Winters are mild and summers are hot and humid.
 Climate in the western mountains is a bit cooler.